Wesley-wsl/countries-app/README.md

 ## 📜 About the Project

-countries-app is a project that show all countries and your main informations.
+Countries-app is a project that show all countries and your main informations.

 ### 📋 User Stories: